dysfunc/developer-candy/README.md

 http://browsershots.org/ - Browsershots lets you see how your site looks on different operating systems and browsers (and various versions)

+https://github.com/prettier/prettier - Opinionated code formatter that helps keeps thing orderly and consistent when large groups contribute to a single codebase.

+## Linters
+https://github.com/stylelint/stylelint - A modern CSS linter and fixer that helps you avoid errors and enforce consistent conventions

+https://eslint.org/ - Allows you to create and enforce your own configurable linting rules on JavaScript

 ## Online Editors
 https://codepen.io/